 “Non-resident students” are defined as those students enrolled in a program with face-to-face classes taught somewhere other than the Elkins Park, PA campus.
-This includes students taking courses on-line and not coming to Salus University for the Summer Residency Program.
+This includes students taking courses online and not coming to the Salus University campus for the Summer Residency program.

 University Refund Policy